Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Origin of the vortex-driven modes

 \section{Origin of the vortex-driven modes}

 In \S \ref{sect:vortex} we uncovered a clear connection between the multiple spiral arms and the vortex-like structures in the near-BL part of the disk.
 In particular, azimuthal locations of vortices in the near-BL region coincide with the launching sites of the major global spiral arms in the disk.
 The multiplicity and pattern speeds of these spiral arms are controlled by the number of the corresponding vortices and their radial location.
-This naturally raises a question of the underlying cause behind this relationship.
+This naturally raises a question of the underlying reason behind this relationship.

-Local perturbations of vortensity, confined both in radius and azimuthal angle, which we call vortices for simplicity, are known to trigger density waves in accretion disks through the velocity perturbations that they induce in the underlying disk.
+Local perturbations of vortensity, confined both in radius and azimuthal angle, which we call vortices, are known to trigger density waves in accretion disks through the velocity perturbations that they induce in the underlying flow.
 This has been demonstrated both numerically \citep{Li2001,Johnson2005} and through detailed analytical exploration \citep{Heinemann2009,Paar2010}.
 In many ways the action of vortices is similar to that of planets (or other massive orbiting perturbers), that launch density waves via their gravitational coupling to the disk at the Lindblad resonances \citep{GT80}.
-Thus, as long as vortices are present in the inner part of the disk, the excitation of global spiral arms propagating over large distances in the disk is quite natural.
+Thus, as long as vortices are present in the inner disk, the excitation of global spiral arms propagating over large distances is quite natural.

 However, this brings up the next obvious question: what causes the emergence of vortices in the near-BL region in the first place?
-We address this question next.
+We now address this question.